 It can range from $2.46 for auto to $6.75 for legal services.
 Also, note that the most costly search term in Google Ads today is ‘insurance’ for $54 per click!

 Facebook can be a bit cheaper per click than Google.
-For example, a company in the apparel business could pay only .45 per click on Facebook.
+For example, a company in the apparel local businesses could pay only .45 per click on Facebook.
 Insurance and finance are more expensive, but the typical CPC is only $3.75.

-Also, Instagram feed advertisements are almost double the cost of Facebook ads.
+Also, Instagram feed advertisements are almost double the cost of Facebook ads/Google ads.

-CPC is often pricier on Google Ads, remember that people clicking each ad could be further along in the purchase cycle.
-Facebook excels at building awareness, but Google Ads may be better at reaching the user when she is ready to buy.
+CPC is often pricier on Google Ads, remember that people clicking each Google or facebook ad could be further along in the purchase cycle.
+Facebook ads excels at building awareness, but Google Ads may be better at reaching the user when she is ready to buy.

 But CPC is only part of the consideration.
-Another factor to consider is CPA or cost per action to determine if you have a sufficient ROI for your ad campaign.
+Another factor to consider is CPA or cost per action to determine if you have a sufficient ROI for your Google or Facebook advertising campaign.

 CPA varies by each campaign you start.
 It depends mainly on how well you targeted each campaign and if you can convert a lot of viewers.

-Wordstream has put together average CPA for most industries to give you a benchmark for how your ad is performing.
+Wordstream has put together average CPA for most industries to give you a benchmark for how your Facebook or Google ad is performing.

 The average CPA for all Facebook advertisements is about $18.75.
 It can range from $44 for auto to $12 for healthcare to $55 for technology.